wikimatze/vimfiles/keymappings.md

 - `<C-o>` - trace movements backwards in files

-# Ctags
-- `:tags` → show the list of tags you traversed through
-- `<C-]>` → jump into the tag (will into the class, method or other declaration)
-- `<C-t>` → will go to the previous declaration of the method
-- go to the root of the project and perform `ctags -R .` - this will create a tag file

 # Spellchecker
 - `]s` → place the cursor on the next error
 - `[s` → place the cursor on the previous error